 Apply knowledge of Psychology by conducting experiments in laboratory sections of the course

-Given a short experimental description, students should be able to identify the independent and dependent variables that will be used,

-execute the methods to provide meaningful data

-observe and discuss the relationship between the particular method used and the hypothesis tested

-analyze and interpret results from psychological science experiments; to given the set of collected data, students should be able to

-Set up, draw and label a graph (including a figure caption)

-Analyze and interpret graphical data

-Identify whether a line or a bar graph is more appropriate

-Calculate and interpret basic descriptive and inferential statistics

 B. Explain why this course satisfies the Component specified and significantly addresses both learning outcomes

 CRITICAL THINKING

 Evidence: For the “evidence” dimension of this learning outcome, students must be able to assess the quality of information that may be integrated into an argument.”
 Students must learn to identify the sources of information, gauge the source on its scientific merit, and employ concepts and models derived from psychological research to interpret the information gathered.
 Students will demonstrate the ability to discern appropriate peer-reviewed sources (e.g., articles from scientific journals) from inappropriate sources (e.g., statements from noncredible websites) and be able to evaluate multiple hypotheses, identify common obstacles to problem solving (e.g, illusory correlations and biases), and develop conclusions that are best supported by available data.